 Section D. Elections

-- All members of e-board (President, Vice-President, Secretary, Treasurer, and SGA Representative) and the webmaster shall be elected at the last meeting in November.
+- All members of e-board (President, Vice-President, Secretary, Treasurer, SGA Representative, and Webmaster) shall be elected at the last meeting in November.
 Nominations will open in the previous general Society meeting.

 - Any active member may nominate any active member for any office.